 Each feature flag that you create has its own unique set of targeting rules for each environment.
 This means that you can change your flag rollout rules in a development or staging environment for QA testing before rolling out to production.

-The dev console helps you test whether you've set up LaunchDarkly correctly.
-From the console, you can see your users' feature flag requests and events in real-time.
+The debugger helps you test whether you've set up LaunchDarkly correctly.
+From the debugger, you can see your users' feature flag requests and events in real-time.

-Please note that in high-volume environments, the events sent to the dev console may be sampled.
-When this happens, you will see a subset of events on the dev console, instead of every event.
+Please note that in high-volume environments, the events sent to the debugger may be sampled.
+When this happens, you will see a subset of events on the debugger, instead of every event.

 User dashboard and profiles